ubald/ubald.github.io/content/articles/network-collaboration/2-serialization/index.md

 class Sample(Serializable, id=0x00)
     ...
 ```

+It is good to remember that while this makes the registration of serializable classes automatic, they still need to be imported somewhere for this to work.
+It might sound obvious said like this, but it is entirely possible that a client or server make use of some properties or methods of a deserialized object without ever using the class directly.
+It's a good idea to import all serializable classes in a module and import that module when initializing the application.

 With the class registry in place we can now start including the id in the payload and use it back when deserializing.